Neo-orientalism

 Neo-orientalism is a category of modern incarnations of Orientalist thinking.
 The term Neo-orientalism is generally found in academic literature to critique Western attitudes to Islam and the Islamic world post 9/11.

 Although the term Neo-orientalism marks a change from classical Orientalism, the two concepts nevertheless share similarities.
-For example, Neo-orientalism is, like Orientalism, criticised as being "monolithic, totalizing, reliant on a binary logic, and based on an assumption of moral and cultural superiority over the Oriental other," according to Mubarak Altwaiji, Ali Behdad and Juliet A. Williams.
+For example, Neo-orientalism is Orientalism, criticised as being "monolithic, totalizing, reliant on a binary logic, and based on an assumption of moral and cultural superiority over the Oriental other," according to Mubarak Altwaiji, Ali Behdad and Juliet A. Williams.
 Neo-orientalism should thus be understood more as "a supplement to enduring modes of Orientalist representation".